EU Deforestation Regulation (EUDR)

 EU Commission Reviews Indirect Land‑Use Change Criteria Under Delegated Regulation (EU) 2019/807

-The European Commission is reviewing the criteria for high indirect land-use change (ILUC) risk feedstocks, signaling a potential tightening of sustainability requirements for biofuels.
-Stricter thresholds could phase out certain crop-based feedstocks like soy, forcing fuel producers to pivot toward low-risk or advanced waste-based alternatives to meet renewable energy targets.
+The European Commission is reviewing high indirect land-use change risk criteria for biofuel feedstocks, signaling a potential tightening of sustainability thresholds.
+Stricter classifications could phase out specific crop-based feedstocks like soy, requiring fuel producers to accelerate the transition toward advanced waste-based or low-risk alternatives.

 ec.europa.euEuropean UnionEuropean UnionSpainSpain